rudolfwilliam/DeepBC/README.md

 ## Issues?

 If you experience difficulties with the code, just open an issue or write an e-mail to *kkladny [at] tuebingen [dot] mpg [dot] de*.
-Also, we are happy to merge pull your pull requests if you have an interesting extension.
+Also, we are happy to merge your pull requests if you have an interesting extension.